aid4mh/QPrism/README.md

 We have provided throughout demo notebooks in Google Colab covered all functions.
 The notebooks can be accessed [here](https://github.com/aid4mh/QPrism/tree/main/tests).
-Note: In the sensor folder, it also contains notebooks that can validate each metric we have created.
+Note: In the sensor folder, it also contains notebooks that can validate each metric we have created, and a script demo that can be adopted by user with minor modifications.
+Detailed explanation for the provided examples can be found in the [documentation](https://qprism.readthedocs.io/en/latest/)

 ## Contributing to the project
+We welcome and encourage project contributions!
+Please see the [CONTRIBUTING.md](https://github.com/aid4mh/QPrism/blob/main/CONTRIBUTING.md) for details.

 ## Acknowledgments